Declutter Motivation: How To Declutter The Junk Drawer

 However, it’s not so handy having to dig through reams of other junk in the drawer, when you need something in a hurry.

-Let’s examine the typical contents of the junk drawer.
+First let’s examine the typical contents of the junk drawer!

-- Phone chargers ~ keep at the charging station.
+- Phone chargers ~ keep at a specially designed charging area.

-- Sticky tape ~ keep with the stationary.
+- Sticky tape ~ keep with the stationary or in a basket where you store gift bags and cards.

 - Nail clippers ~ keep with beauty products or in the bathroom cabinet.

-- Random keys ~ keep on a designated on the key hook.
+- Random keys ~ keep on a designated on the key hook make sure they are labelled.

-- Random cables ~ declutter if not needed.
+- Random cables ~ declutter if not needed, put in labeled ziplocked bags if needed and file away.

-- Medicine ~ keep all together in a medicine cabinet
+- Medicine and medicine spoons ~ keep all together in a medicine cabinet, check expiry dates regularly!

-- Plastic bags~keep in the car boot for shopping
+- Plastic shopping bags~ keep in a lidded box in the car boot for grocery shopping

-- Lipbalm ~ keep in with the beauty products or makeup kit
+- Lipbalm ~ keep in with the beauty products or makeup kit, keep a spare in the car and bag for emergency dry lips!

-- sandwich bags ~should live with the Tupperware for easy food prep.
+- Sandwich bags ~ these should live with the Tupperware for easy food prep.

 Every single item in the junk drawer has another home, there is absolutely no reason to accumulate all that stuff together in one random drawer!